 So, in short, unless the Giants are keeping something on the down low (see: Posey’s hip, which has definitely been more serious than anyone wanted to let on until recently), this simply continues a downward trend that may have been partially masked by an inexplicably strong showing in 2016.

 Basically, Longoria appears to be an advertisement for the risk factor associated with acquiring a guy who’s already celebrated his 30th birthday.
-But, hey, maybe lighting will strike twice, and he can recreate his 2016 season in 2019, at the age of 33.
+But, hey, maybe lightning will strike twice, and he can recreate his 2016 season in 2019, at the age of 33.